The Day Jim Morrison Was Buried

 "Everything was done in a hurry,” a woman was visiting a nearby grave told a German television news program and later reported by The Doors Quarterly.
 “No priest was present, everybody left quickly.
 The whole scene was piteous and miserable.”

 Upon his return to Los Angeles, Siddons issued a statement to Rolling Stone which read in part, "There was no service, and that made it all the better.
 We just threw some flowers and dirt and said goodbye."
 Manzarek later recalled a heated exchange he had with Siddons afterward, where he incredulously asked the manager, “How do you even know he was in the coffin?
-How do you know it wasn’t one hundred fifty pounds of f---ing sand?
+How do you know it wasn’t 150 pounds of fucking sand?
 You buried a sealed coffin, man.
 We’ll never know the real truth now.
 It’s all gonna be rumors from here on out.”

 Manzarek was right.
 To this day, the official cause of death – a heart attack – is contested.
 Among the litany of conjecture are an accidental heroin overdose, stabbing, undiagnosed complications from a two-story fall at the Chateau Marmont in Los Angeles months before and, of course, the pervading theory James Douglas Morrison faked the whole damn episode and is still out there somewhere.
 Which would make for the greatest tale in music history.